civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(6)** Paragraph 87(2.1)(b) of the Act is replaced by the following:

-    determining the extent to which subsections 111(3) to (5.4) and paragraph 149(10)(c) apply to restrict the deductibility by the new corporation of any non-capital loss, net capital loss, restricted farm loss, farm loss, limited partnership loss or **restricted interest and financing expense**, as the case may be,
+    determining the extent to which subsections 111(3) to (5.4) and paragraph 149(10)(c) apply to restrict the deductibility by the new corporation of any non-capital loss, net capital loss, restricted farm loss, farm loss, limited partnership loss or restricted interest and financing expense, as the case may be,

   **(7)** Paragraph 87(2.1)(d) of the Act is replaced by the following:

-    the income of the new corporation (**other than as a result of an amount of interest and financing expenses being deductible by the new corporation because of paragraph (a.1)**) or any of its predecessors, or
+    the income of the new corporation (other than as a result of an amount of interest and financing expenses being deductible by the new corporation because of paragraph (a.1)) or any of its predecessors, or

   **(8)** Subsection 87 of the Act is amended by adding the following after subsection (2.11)